tidalmigrations/tidalmigrations.github.io/pages/tidal tools/sourcecode.md

 The analysis will identify the difficulty to migrate your applications to the cloud, including the number of blocking issues identified.
-It is able to analyze source code written in ABAP, Ada, Apex, Assembly, C#, C/C++, COBOL, Clojure, CoffeeScript, ColdFusion, Delphi, Erlang, F#, Fortran, Go, Groovy, Java, JavaScript, JavaServer Pages, Kotlin, Ksh, Lisp, Lua, Matlab, Objective-C, PHP, PL/SQL, PL1, Python, R, Rexx, Ruby, Rust, Scala, Smalltalk, Swift, T-SQL, TypeScript, VB/VB.net.
+It is able to analyze source code written in C#, COBOL, Java, JavaScript, Kotlin, Microsoft Transact-SQL, PHP, Python, Swift, TypeScript, VB.Net.

 If you are interested in a deeper dive source code assessment, let us know at [info@tidalmigrations.com](mailto:info@tidalmigrations.com).